 Skip to main content

-Auto-MCP is Karada’s flagship feature.
-It bridges the gap between traditional REST APIs and modern AI agents (like Claude, Cursor, or ChatGPT) by automatically generating a Model Context Protocol (MCP) compliant server.
+Auto-MCP bridges the gap between traditional REST APIs and modern AI agents (like Claude, Cursor, or ChatGPT) by automatically generating a Model Context Protocol (MCP) compliant server.

 The Problem

-AI models are incredibly smart, but they are isolated.
-They cannot interact with your custom company data, SaaS applications, or internal microservices natively.
-To fix this, developers usually have to spend hours writing custom integration code to wrap their existing REST APIs into formats the AI can understand.
+AI models understand natural language and complex reasoning, but they remain isolated.
+They cannot natively interact with your custom company data, SaaS applications, or internal microservices.
+To bridge this gap, you typically spend hours writing custom integration code to wrap existing REST APIs into formats the AI can understand.

 The Karada Solution

-Karada eliminates this manual work entirely.
-If your API has an OpenAPI (v3) or Swagger (v2) specification, Karada can instantly generate a fully-typed TypeScript MCP server that acts as a secure bridge between the AI and your API.
+Karada eliminates this manual integration work.
+If your API provides an OpenAPI (v3) or Swagger (v2) specification, Karada instantly generates a complete MCP server that acts as a secure bridge between the AI and your API.

 How the Pipeline Works